Parallel-in-Time/pySDC/README.md

 News
 ----

+* January 7, 2015: revised the examples to work with the new driver in Methods.py, new statistics framework
 * December 29, 2014: virtual PFASST implemented using stages, see [flowchart](flowchart.png) for implementation details
 * November 4, 2014: First open source release on github, four very basic examples up and running, code is documented